 2. Bibi ka Maqbara

 This is a place that is believed to be the replica of Taj Mahal, and is the only example of the Mughal architecture of its kind in the Deccan plateau.
-The Bibi Ka Maqbara was built in the year 1679 by Aurangzeb son as a tribute to his mother Begum Rabia Durani.
+The Bibi Ka Maqbara was built in the year 1679 by Aurangzeb's son as a tribute to his mother Begum Rabia Durani.
 And due to the resemblance that it has with the Taj Mahal the place is also called as Dakkhani Taj which is the Taj of Deccan.

 Bibi ka Maqbara, Aurangabad